ryanmannix1/ryanmannix1/README.md

 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🔭 I’m currently updating my GitHub with projects from my Cornell Data Science Certificate.
+- 👨‍💻 Proficient in Python and R, with a solid foundation in SQL.
+Actively expanding my skills.
-- 🌱 I am also pursuing a "Data Analyst in R" certificate from Dataquest.
+- 🌱 Currently working on a Python project and pursuing a "Data Analyst in R" certificate from Dataquest.
-- 💼 I am open to new work opportunities.
+- 💼 Open to new work opportunities.
 - 🌐 [Connect with me on LinkedIn](https://www.linkedin.com/in/ryanmannix1)